zacharski/database-course/README.md

   * test and evaluate you code.
   * move you code to a production environment.

 Both tasks and projects are evaluated as to whether the code works or not (passes the necessary tests).
 If it does not you will fix your code and resubmit.
 You can submit as many times as necessary to pass the tests.
-The test set that is used to evaluate your code may be larger than that given to you to add you in development.
+The test set that is used to evaluate your code may be larger than that given to you to aid you in development.
 For some projects there are optional parts for which you will get additional points.

 You must complete the prerequisite tasks before starting a project and you cannot demo more than 2 projects per week.